 The Literature Emphasis offers a range of coursework in a variety of literary traditions.
-In addition to a strong background in major periods, authors, and genres, the Emphasis offers innovative classes on topics including Shipwrecks and Cannibals, War and Theatre, Invisible Geographies, Surrealism, Caribbean Lit., Gay and Lesbian Writers, and more.
+In addition to a strong background in major periods, authors, and genres, the Emphasis offers innovative classes on topics including the Anthropocene, Critical Race theory, Environmental Lit., Caribbean Lit., queer theory, LGBTQ+ Lit., and more.
 Intensive work with Faculty in our small department is encouraged, and Independent Studies on special topics may be arranged.

 Ten courses are required for the M.A. in English with a Literature Emphasis.